SocialHackersAcademy/curriculum/i-am-a-new-teacher.md

 # I'm a (new) teacher!

-### Super nice that you are interested in becoming part of the HYF teaching team!
+### Super nice that you are interested in becoming part of the SHA teaching team!
 Below you can find information about what it entails to be a volunteer, and what role you can play in our organsisation.

 \*:information_desk_person: If you don't have access to one of the things mentioned below, ask Abed on Slack.

 **Introduction:**

-HackYourFuture is a program that teaches programming to refugees/newcomers in order to start their career as a software developer.
+Social Hackers Academy, is a program that teaches programming to refugees, newcoming migrrants, and long term unemployed Greeks, in order to start their career as a software developer.
 Thanks to a large team of volunteers we are able to run our program and we have helped dozens (100+) of our students find jobs as programmers.
 Finding work has an incredible impact on the lives of our students, and our goal is to prepare them as well as possible for the demands of the job market.

 Our program consists of 8 modules: